glebzlat/Polygen/docs/docs/language-reference.md

 ## Expression

-An expression represents the sequence of ordered choices - alternatives.
+Expression represents the sequence of ordered choices - alternatives.
 Alternatives are tested in the order they appear in the sequence, and once the alternative succeeds, the whole expression succeeds and does not test the remaining alternatives.

-Alternatives in the expression are separated by the forward slash.
+Alternatives in the expression are separated by forward slash.

 ```text
 Expression <- Alt 1 / Alt 2 / Alt N